(my take on the events surrounding the first miracle of Jesus)

 The witnesses to this miracle were the master’s servants, just as the witnesses at the birth of Jesus were the lowly shepherds.
 The Father was already making it clear that the humble would be exalted.

-Maybe The father is telling us that to share in the miracle that is Jesus we need first become humble.
+The dictionary defines humility as having a low estimate of one’s own importance.
+Maybe The father is telling us that to share in the miracle that is Jesus, we first need to become humble like He was.

 I’m Peter Mack and that’s how I feel.